SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/installation.md

 To use this package, [pull it into your own Docassemble playground](https://docassemble.org/docs/playground.html#packages).

-Next, edit the YAML files to fit your own organization's needs.
-You may also choose to add a custom CSS theme.
+Next, [follow our guide](customization/customization_overview.md) to edit the YAML files and add a custom CSS theme to fit your own organization's needs.

 Now, create a new package from the [Playground packages menu](https://docassemble.org/docs/playground.html#packages).
 Give the package a meaningful name, like LouisianaSharedBranding.